 Fans will like to also take note of the vocalist’s tendency to use harsh shrieks interspersed with occasional lower register black metal roars.
 This dual vocal style lends the album some nuance and versatility, as well as helping some of the lyrics to stand out more.
 The drums adequately keep pace throughout the runtime and the guitarist’s occasional climb up the fretboard – rather than staying glued to one fret – adds nuance to the group’s approach to writing quality songs.

 Stream the full The Monuments of Ash and Bone album here.

 Ironically, for a band that’s mid-tempo-based, the album highlight is the least mid-tempo of them all, “The Law of the Rope”.
 The accompanying music video for the song is just as impressive – the video features obscure camera effects and violent imagery, perfect for the song.
-The strange conceptualization used for the video somehow makes sense, featuring parallelism by using the man in the video to extend his internal organs into a hole in the wall.
+The strange conceptualization used for the video somehow makes sense, featuring parallelism by using the man in the video extending his internal organs into a hole in the wall as a metaphor.
 The guys start off with blistering pace, only slowing down to add eerie ringing notes that heighten the atmospheric suspense.
 This slower portion is where the track really tightens its grip before being finished off by going back on the offensive.

 The Monuments of Ash and Bone Track Listing: